 ‘Flowers After 5’ at Lewis Ginter

-The Lewis Ginter Botanical Garden allows guests to stroll the 50-acre gardens while enjoying live music as the sun goes down on Thursday evenings.
-Tickets are limited and available online only.
+The Lewis Ginter Botanical Garden will allow guests to stroll the 50-acre gardens while enjoying live music as the sun goes down on Thursday evenings.
+Tickets are limited and available online for reservation.
 Attendees are encouraged to bring their own chairs and blankets, and outside food is not permitted.
 For more information and to purchase tickets, visit the Lewis Ginter Botanical Garden website.

-This event features a step-by-step lesson for painting on a pre-traced canvas.
-Participants with reserved spots will receive a kit with a canvas, brushes, paint, a reference photo and artist tips.
-On the day of the class, participants will be emailed a Zoom login link.
-For more information, visit the Wine & Design website.
+Paint a pair of owls on two pre-traced canvases at this week’s Wine & Design virtual art session.
+Participants with reserved spots will receive a kit with two canvases, brushes, paint, a reference photo and artist tips.
+On the day of the class, participants will receive a Zoom link via email.
+For other virtual events, visit the Wine & Design website.